Seminars & Symposiums

-“Understanding Qawwali-2013- A Symposium on the Traditional Art form of Qawwali".
-The first in its series of symposiums on Qawwali was organized to focus on this intangible performing heritage on 2nd March, 2013 at IIC, New Delhi in association with India International Centre, Indian Council for Cultural Relations and Sir Ratan Tata Trust and Navajbai Ratan Tata Trust.
+• The first of its kind of seminar on Qawwali was organized by the Foundation in Delhi to focus on this intangible performing heritage on 2nd March, 2013 at India International Centre, New Delhi in association with India International Centre, Indian Council for Cultural Relations and Sir Ratan Tata Trust and Navajbai Ratan Tata Trust.
 The one day symposium was a grand success as it was attended by over a 1000 people, and covered by mainstream newspapers, numerous magazines and multiple online platforms.